TheAjaykrishnanR/BlazorInfiniteScroll/README.md

 </div>
 <br>

 >A custom blazor component for [FluentUI](https://www.fluentui-blazor.net) which acts as a container for dynamically adding content while being scrolled.
 Use the native [`<Virtualize>`](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/virtualization?view=aspnetcore-9.0) tag if you have millions of items and need optimization/offloading when they are outside the view.
 This is a simple component with predictable behavior suitable for lighter usecases.
-Most importantly unlike `<Virtualize>` there is no funny crazy business going on.
+Most importantly unlike `<Virtualize>` there is no funny business happening in the html behind.

 ## Usage